opencoca/RIAC-eBrain-Flasher/README.md

 ## Getting help
 In the unlikely event that you're stuck with this simple tool the best way to get help is to turn to the ["Tools and IDE" subforum on esp8266.com](http://www.esp8266.com/viewforum.php?f=22).

+## Windows work around us NodeMCU

+To get the path of the ebrain bin that you downloaded do the following:

+- hold shift while right clicking the file
+- copy as path
+- paste this into NodeMCU's Config Tab > First Field
+- Delete Quotes

 ## Build it yourself
 If you want to build this application yourself you need to: